JustasZaltauskas/Udacity-portfolio-optimisation/README.md

 I was provided with Udcacity portfolio web page.
 My task was to optimize it to run at 60 frames per second and reach a target score on Google pagespeed insights.

 URL: https://justaszaltauskas.github.io/Udacity-portfolio-optimisation
+You can run the project by opening the index.html file.

 My main focus was on main index and pizzeria pages.